Privacy Policy — Ask Safely Assistant

 Chat messages:

-- Every message you send and every AI response is encrypted with AES-256-GCM before it touches our database.
+- Every message you send and every AI response is encrypted with AES-256-GCM at rest.

-- Extended: If you choose to save a chat (swipe right on mobile, or use the extend button on web), it’s retained for up to 14 days with the same encryption.
-Then it’s permanently deleted.
+- Extended chats: If you choose to keep a specific chat (swipe right on mobile, or use the extend button on web), it’s retained — with the same encryption — up to your preset’s keep window: 14 days on the 8-hour preset, 30 days on the 7-day preset, or 90 days on the 30-day preset.
+Then it’s deleted.
+We never keep a chat beyond your preset’s keep window.

 - Instant delete: You can delete any chat immediately at any time.
-This is a hard delete — the data is removed from our database, not soft-deleted or archived.
+This removes it from our production database — not soft-deleted, not archived.
+See “What deleted means” under Data Retention for how backups and logs are handled.

 Usage metrics (pseudonymized):